lukegriffith/hugo_site/content/about.md

 is infrastructure automation, configuration and testing with experience in software engineering.
 He has experience leading small DevOps/SRE teams using agile methods.

 He has worked indeph in both Linux and Windows environments, with recent focus being on Kubernetes and containerisation running on Linux.
 He has experience building end to end automation pipelines, with a number of CI/CD tools and has implemented piplines to do a variety of tasks from bootstrapping local servers with PXE to configuring cloud images with Packer and deployment of immutable systems with Terraform.
+Expter at utilizing GitOps workflows to integrate classic ITSM change management processes into modern infrastructure systems.

 He has a keen interest in software development, CI/CD, reusable software design and enjoys building platforms and designing frameworks.